paravathmuhsin/Angular-5-Firebase-Chat/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

+## Install Packages

+Run `npm install` for a install all packages for this application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.